ObsidianLabs/Black-IDE/README.md

 ### Post-installation steps for Linux

 EthereumStudio Studio uses `inotify` by default on Linux to monitor directories for changes.
-You will need to increase the amount of inotify watchers to ensure the filetree is refreshed properly.
+Users will need to increase the amount of inotify watchers to ensure the filetree is refreshed properly.

 To increase inotify watchers at boot, execute the following command in Terminal: